Integrative Counselling and Supervision, and Marriage, Couples, and Relationship Counselling.

 I also offer integrative supervision to counsellors and students, as well as those practicing in other caring professions.
 Sessions can be flexible to fit around professional or other requirements.
 Please check out my supervision page or contact me if you would like any further details.

 I also offer online and telephone counselling in the UK and beyond where appropriate.
-Counselling through Skype replicates many facets of being together in the room, but with allowances being made for some subtle differences.
-I feel that Skype allows people who travel the UK and beyond, for work or study, to maintain our working relationship, connection, continuity and support.
-As in face to face counselling, Skype and phone sessions take place in an equally confidential and respectful setting.
+Counselling online replicates many facets of being together in the room, but with some subtle differences.
+Working online allows people with work or lifestyle pressures to maintain our working relationship, continuity and support.
+As in face to face counselling, online and phone sessions take place in an equally confidential and respectful setting.

-Location and feesMy counselling practice is at Hurst Community Centre (click for map) in Hurst Road, Bexley, DA5 3LH.
-It is within easy reach of Bromley, Dartford, Sidcup, Eltham, in fact anywhere in South East London and North West Kent served by the A2 and A20.
-The centre has good on-site parking and is on the 269 bus route.
-I always meet clients on arrival.
+It is within easy reach of Bromley, Dartford, Sidcup, Erith, Welling and Eltham, in fact anywhere in South East London and North West Kent served by the A2 and A20.
 Home appointments are available, in appropriate circumstances, and subject to distance.
 You can email me at firstname.lastname@example.org, or phone/text on 07925 371012.

-I see clients Monday to Thursday, daytime and evenings.
-Sessions are by appointment; they last an hour, and are £45 for individuals, £55 for couples.
-Payment is by cash or cheque at each appointment.
-Supervision sessions are £40.
-Counselling or supervision for trainees is £30 for day time sessions and £35 for evenings.
+I see clients Monday to Wednesday, daytime and evenings.
+Sessions are by appointment; they last 50 to 55 minutes and are £55 for individuals, £70 for couples.
+Payment is by cash or transfer at each appointment.
+Supervision sessions are £45 per hour or £65 for 90 minutes.
+Counselling or supervision for trainees is £35 for day time sessions and £40 for evenings.